mosmn/Notes/sections/theo/networking/module1.md

 ### Host

-All computers that are connected to a network and participate directly in network communication are classified as hosts.
+All computers that are connected to a network and participate directly in network communication are classified as hosts. some are called end devices, and also clients.

 Internet Protocol (IP) address is the number that identifies a host on a network.